Logo

 2. If you are using our PHP SDK, then no action is required.

-3. If you are using our .Net SDK, then update it to the latest version V14.6.3.6.
+3. If you are using our .Net SDK, then update it to the latest version v14.6.3.6.

-4. If you are not using any of our SDKs and validating the ID token through your custom code, please ensure you are following all the instructions given here, paying particular attention to the instruction “Scan through the array of keys at oauth.platform.intuit.com/op/v1/jwks for the public key information.
+7. If you are not using any of our SDKs and validating the ID token through your custom code, please ensure you are following all the instructions given here, paying particular attention to the instruction “Scan through the array of keys at oauth.platform.intuit.com/op/v1/jwks for the public key information.
 The kid value should match the value that was returned in the ID token header.

-5. If you are not validating the ID token, then your application will continue to work.
+8. If you are not validating the ID token, then your application will continue to work.
 However, you must validate the ID token to avoid man-in-the-middle impersonation.

 When do I need to take action?

-Depending on your usage of our SDK or your custom code, you need to take action (as described above) before March 1, 2024.
+Depending on your usage of our SDK or your custom code, you need to take action (as described above) before May 3, 2024.

 What if I have additional questions?